reefeconley/reefeconley.github.io/_portfolio/portfolio-1.md

 This is the *vorticity equation*, where $\mathbf{\omega}=\boldsymbol{\nabla} \times \mathbf{u}$.
 Vorticity represents the local rotation of fluid elements, and is (as expected) non-zero in spinning vortices.

 The vorticity equation describes how the vorticity of fluid parcels changes with time.
 From the terms on the right-hand side of the equation, we can see that this can happen in two ways.
 The first term on the right-hand side of the vorticty equation describes the process of vortex stretching.
 This is a uniquely three-dimensional phenomenon that describes the increase in vorticity of a cylinder pulled into its axis of rotation and stretched out along it.
 This is the mechanism by which hurricanes develop their strong wind speeds.
-Here we restrict our attention to two-dimensional flows, for which $\left( \mathbf{\omega}\cdot\boldsymbol{\nabla}\right)\mathbf{u} = \mathbf{0}$, leaving
+Here, however, we restrict our attention to two-dimensional flows, for which $\left( \mathbf{\omega}\cdot\boldsymbol{\nabla}\right)\mathbf{u} = \mathbf{0}$, leaving

 $$
 \frac{\text{D} \mathbf{\omega}}{\text{D} t} = \nu \nabla^2 \mathbf{\omega}.